 When flat towing any vehicle, an auxiliary braking system is required by law in most of North America (rules & requirements vary by state/province).
 The purpose of an auxiliary braking system is to reduce the addition of the towed car’s weight to the RV’s braking system and to bring the towed car to a stop should a breakaway occur.

-Our RV towed car braking system is the Roadmaster InvisiBrake which we had installed by Roadmaster, and WOW what a difference from our previous system.
+When we were carrying a toad behind our motorhome, our RV towed car braking system was the Roadmaster InvisiBrake which we had installed by Roadmaster, and WOW what a difference from the system we’d had previously.

-We invite you to watch our video if you’re interested in more information about this upgrade of our auxiliary braking system:
+We invite you to watch our video if you’re interested in more information about this upgrade we made to our auxiliary braking system:

 Can Electric Vehicles Be Flat Towed?